3.9 Intakes Involving DFCS or Child Placement Agency Foster or Adoptive Homes

 DFCS Foster or Adoptive Homes

-DFCS foster homes provides temporary care for children in foster care.
+DFCS foster homes provide temporary care for children in foster care.
 Similarly, DFCS adoptive homes provide care for children in foster care, however, the adoptive parents have formally committed to adopting the child(ren) in their home.
 In addition, DFCS kinship foster homes or kinship adoptive homes, share the same corresponding responsibilities and requirements though the caregivers are kin to the children placed in their home.
 DFCS County Departments through Regional Resource Development are responsible for evaluating, approving and monitoring DFCS foster or adoptive homes.

 Child Placing Agency (CPA) Foster or Adoptive Homes

-CPA foster homes provides temporary care for children in foster care.
+CPA foster homes provide temporary care for children in foster care.
 Similarly, CPA adoptive homes provide care for children in foster care, however, the adoptive parents have formally committed to adopting the children in their home.
 CPA foster and adoptive homes are evaluated, approved and administered by a CPA.
 A CPA is any institution, society, agency, or facility which places children in foster homes for temporary care or in prospective adoptive homes for adoption.
 Office of Provider Management (OPM) and Residential Child Care Licensing (RCCL) are the oversight authorities for CPA foster or adoptive homes.

 Special Investigations – Maltreatment in Care (MIC)

-When intake reports are received alleging a child in DFCS custody has been abused, regardless of who has been alleged as the maltreater the intake report must be classified as MIC in Georgia SHINES.
+When intake reports are received alleging a child in DFCS custody has been abused, regardless of who has been alleged as the maltreater, the intake report must be classified as MIC in Georgia SHINES.
 Alternatively, when intake reports are received alleging a child in DFCS custody was abused prior to the child entering DFCS custody, the intake report is coded as a Special Investigation-Not Maltreatment in Care.

 The relationship of the alleged maltreater may be different from the relationship selected on the Georgia SHINES Allegation Detail page and what is identified on the Person Detail page of the alleged maltreater.
 For example, the child may be in the foster care kinship placement of his aunt.
 On the aunt’s Person Detail page, the relationship is primary caregiver; however, if the aunt is the alleged maltreater, the aunt will be identified on the Allegation Detail page as the kin caregiver, not the aunt.